baturalpguven/baturalpguven/README.md

 My interests span across a wide range of topics, including signal processing, wireless communications, embedded systems, and data science.
 Particularly, I am deeply fascinated by denoising diffusional models (DDPMs) and the intriguing world of inverse problems.

 🔧 Tech Stack:
-I am well-versed in several programming languages, including Python, C/C++, Java, and MATLAB.
-Additionally, I have experience with tools like TensorFlow, Git, and Docker to help me build robust and scalable applications.
+I am well-versed in several programming languages, including Python (Pandas, PyTorch, NumPy, Scikit‑learn. etc.), SQL,C++, MATLAB,VHDL, JAVA, LTSpice, DipTrace, Assembly 8051.
+Additionally, I have experience with tools like TensorFlow, PyTorch Git, and Docker to help me build robust and scalable applications.

 📚 Publications:
-I have contributed to research in the field of denoising diffusional models (DDPMs) and have worked on exciting inverse problems.
-You can find my publications and research papers on my personal website [YourWebsiteURL] or contact me directly for more details.
+I have contributed to research in the field of generative deep learning models and have worked on exciting inverse problems.
+You can find my publications and research papers on my linkedin profile [linkedin.com/in/baturalp-guven] or contact me directly for more details.

 📫 Contact:
 If you have any questions, suggestions, or just want to connect, feel free to reach out to me via email at btrgvn@gmail.com.
 I am always open to collaboration and learning from fellow researchers and developers.